Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

-Beyond random effects, several covariates were modeled as fixed parameters due to their stable contributions across intersections.
+Beyond random effects, several covariates were modeled as fixed effects because of their stable contributions across intersections.
 These effects can be interpreted in terms of driver behavior.
 These factors highlight the roles of longitudinal dynamics, lateral control, maneuver type, and exposure in shaping near-miss outcomes.
-Table~\ref{tab:7} shows that relative acceleration has a significant negative effect on both the location and scale parameters, suggesting smoother and less variable near misses when vehicles accelerate through green phases or clear intersections without abrupt interaction.
-By contrast, relative deceleration increases severity ($\mu$) but reduces variability ($\sigma$), capturing emergency braking events.
-These situations sharply intensify near misses but also produce uniform outcomes, since drivers in crisis have limited response options.
-Jerk, representing the rate of change in acceleration, shows the opposite pattern: a negative effect on $\mu$ but a positive effect on $\sigma$.
-This suggests that rapid throttle–brake oscillations, often signs of hesitation or overcorrection, slightly lower average severity but introduce greater unpredictability, underscoring the instability of abrupt corrective maneuvers.

-Lateral vehicle dynamics also play an important role in near-miss risk estimation.
-Steering difference is a significant factor in the HBSGRP model, showing a positive association with $\mu$ and a negative association with $\sigma$.
-This indicates that abrupt steering maneuvers intensify near-miss severity but produce more consistent outcomes within constrained intersection geometries.
-Heading difference shows a similar pattern, with a positive effect on $\mu$ and a negative effect on $\sigma$.
-This suggests that even small misalignments in vehicle trajectory elevate severity while reducing variability, reflecting the rigid geometric constraints of signalized approaches.

-The categorical indicator for left-turn movements is significant, with positive effects on both $\mu$ and $\sigma$.
-This finding is consistent with the well-documented complexity of left-turn phases, which involve interactions with opposing through traffic and diverse driver decision strategies.
-Left turns therefore not only elevate near-miss severity but also increase variability, reflecting differences in intersection design and driver behavior under turning conditions.
-By contrast, traffic volume is statistically insignificant for both parameters but was retained in the model to represent exposure.
-Its lack of effect suggests that short-duration extreme 2D-TTC events are driven more by instantaneous vehicle interactions than by aggregate demand.
+Table~\ref{tab:7} shows that relative acceleration is negatively associated with both the location and scale components, implying lower predicted exceedance probability and a more concentrated extreme distribution under higher-acceleration conditions.
+By contrast, relative deceleration is positively associated with the location component and negatively associated with the scale component, implying higher predicted exceedance probability with a more concentrated tail under braking-dominant interactions.
+Jerk is negatively associated with the location component but positively associated with the scale component, implying lower central extreme levels but greater dispersion in tail behavior, i.e., more variability in predicted exceedance probability across comparable contexts.